 The Scheme invests in units of the GAT based on the Strategic Asset Allocation determined for the Scheme (see note 3).
-The unit funds hold fixed interest and debt instruments.
+The unit fund holds quoted equity, fixed interest and debt instruments.
 These instruments are all measured at fair value.

-Under NZ IFRS 13: Fair Value Measurement, disclosures for fair value instruments are required using a three-level fair value hierarchy.
+Under NZ IFRS 13: Fair Value Measurement, (NZ IFRS 13) disclosures for fair value instruments are required using a three-level fair value hierarchy.
 These tiers reflect the availability of observable market inputs.
 The Scheme's investment in units of the GAT is classified as a level 2 investment as the unit prices are based on a net asset valuation derived from either quoted prices for similar assets or unquoted but observable inputs.